MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-overview-plan-for-dlp.md

 #### Policy deployment

 When you create your DLP policies, you should consider rolling them out gradually to assess their impact and test their effectiveness before fully enforcing them.
-For example, you don't want a new DLP policy to unintentionally block access to thousands of documents that people require access to in order to get their work done.
+For example, you don't want a new DLP policy to unintentionally block access to thousands of documents or to break an existing business process.

 If you're creating DLP policies with a large potential impact, we recommend following this sequence:

 1. **Start in test mode without Policy Tips** and then use the DLP reports and any incident reports to assess the impact.
 You can use DLP reports to view the number, location, type, and severity of policy matches.
-Based on the results, you can fine tune the rules as needed.
+Based on the results, you can fine tune the policies as needed.
 In test mode, DLP policies will not impact the productivity of people working in your organization.
+Also, use this stage to test out your workflow for DLP event review and issue remediation.

-2. **Move to Test mode with notifications and Policy Tips** so that you can begin to teach users about your compliance policies and prepare them for the rules that are going to be applied.
-At this stage, you can also ask users to report false positives so that you can further refine the rules.
+2. **Move to Test mode with notifications and Policy Tips** so that you can begin to teach users about your compliance policies and prepare them for the policies that are going to be applied.
+Its useful to have a link to an organization policy page that provides additional details about the policy in the policy tip.
+At this stage, you can also ask users to report false positives so that you can further refine the policies.
+Move to this stage once you have confidence that the results of policy application match what they stakeholders had in mind.

 3. **Start full enforcement on the policies** so that the actions in the rules are applied and the content's protected.
 Continue to monitor the DLP reports and any incident reports or notifications to make sure that the results are what you intend.